Snow in forecast to end the workweek

 “The tricky part of the forecast is that we are relying on dynamic cooling to do the work to produce snow.
 Dynamic cooling occurs when heavier precipitation can pull colder air from aloft closer to the surface.
 We think right now that will indeed work out for the foothills.”

-Crawley said that temperatures for Friday morning look to be just above the freezing mark, around 33-34 degrees, as precipitation falls.
-He added that he expected to make a “first call” on precipitation amounts alongside FAN head meteorologist Chris White on Tuesday night.
+Crawley said that temperatures for Friday morning look to be just above the freezing mark, around 33 or 34 degrees, as precipitation falls.
+He added that he expected to make a “first call” on precipitation amounts alongside Chris White, Foothills Action Network head meteorologist, on Tuesday night.

-But as of Tuesday, FAN was deeming Burke to have a 90% chance of measurable snowfall — with measurable defined as ½ inch or more.
+But as of Tuesday, Foothills Action Network was deeming Burke to have a 90% chance of measurable snowfall — with measurable defined as ½ inch or more.

-Additionally, the National Weather Service has issued a hazardous weather outlook for the event, which includes greater Burke County and the Burke mountains, along with Alexander, Caldwell, Catawba, Cleveland, Davie, Henderson, Iredell, Jackson, Lincoln, Macon, McDowell, Polk, Rutherford and Transylvania counties.
+The National Weather Service also has issued a hazardous weather outlook for the event, which includes greater Burke County and the Burke mountains, along with Alexander, Caldwell, Catawba, Cleveland, Davie, Henderson, Iredell, Jackson, Lincoln, Macon, McDowell, Polk, Rutherford and Transylvania counties.

 “A strong low pressure system may cross the area Thursday through Friday,” the outlook reads.
 “Cold temperatures across the mountains and the I-40 corridor east toward the Triad may interact with moisture from this system to produce accumulating snowfall, especially across higher mountain elevations.